pkp/authorRequirements/README.md

 ## Configuration

 The plugin allows certain author fields that are normally required to be optional.
 Optional fields may be selected on the plugin settings page.
-Currently author emails are the only field that can be made optional using this plugin.
+Currently, author emails are the only field that can be made optional using this plugin.
 Others may be added in the future.

 ## Usage